cleveradssolutions/App-ads.txt/README.md

 4. In the new version add the **Marketing URL**
 5. Post the `/app-ads.txt` file on the root folder of your developer website, listing all authorized sellers of their app inventory.

-> Contact your internal webmaster to post the .txt file on your developer website including all direct and indirect authorized sellers of your inventory.

 ### GooglePlay
 The developer page is listed under **Visit Website**:
 ![image](https://user-images.githubusercontent.com/22005013/114006234-f1761300-9868-11eb-952f-176b1937308a.png)